 - Ali Pretty, Artistic Director, Kinetika

-In September 2017, we reveal stories of those who live and work on the river and the connections they have with communities along the Hooghly river, West Bengal.
+In September 2017, we revealed stories of people who live and work on the river and the connections they have with communities along the Hooghly, West Bengal.

-Here are just a few of the things we’ll be discovering along the way.
+Here a few of the things we discovered along the way.

 What is the link between Kolkata and Kew?

 Discover mahogany seeds in the economic botany collection, walk among Indian specimens in the Palm House, witness paintings of sacred plants by Marianne North.